hmnscott/linux-notes/README.md

 # Linux Notes

-My Linux notes from various sources.
+Linux notes (and other topics) from various sources.